skwasjer/IbanNet/test/IbanNet.Benchmark/BenchmarkResults.md

 |   IbanNet Loose | 535.2 ns |  2.41 ns |  2.25 ns | 0.1078 |     - |     - |     688 B |
 | IbanNet Strict | 694.8 ns | 11.83 ns | 10.49 ns | 0.1345 |     - |     - |     856 B |

-- Most time is spent in Mod97 calculation due to necessity for big integer.
-But with some cleverness we can actually do most computations using `ulong`, and only do final Mod97 calculation using `BigInteger`.
-This comes at cost of code readability, but the performance gain is significant though, and more than I hoped for.
+- Most time was spent in Mod97 calculation due to necessity for big integer.
+But by refactoring to do most computations using `ulong`, and only do final Mod97 calculation using `BigInteger`, performance improves significantly.
+This however comes at cost of code readability.

 ## Using custom integer power func